blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

         system.removeForce(n)
         break
 ```
-This section is needed to prevent the thermal energy from being sucked out of the system as we have only one particle.
-It is not important to understand.
+This section is needed to prevent the thermal energy from being removed from the system as we have only one particle.
+It is not important to understand, as it would not generally be necessary for a real simulation.

 ```
 with open(plumed_file, "r") as f: